KCL-BMEIS/KCL-DGX-cluster-documentation/2-Hello-world/README.md

 # Hello World!

-In this tutorial we will submit our first job 🐤!
+In this tutorial we will submit our first job🐤!

 ## Overview

 [runai](https://www.run.ai/) manages workflows on our cluster! `runai`:

 - Allocates GPUs